witnet/documentation/docs/developer/wallet-api.md

 ### create_vtt

-Creates a value transfer transaction.
+The method `create_vtt` is used to generate a Value Transfer Transaction (VTT) object.
+It will contain all required cryptographic information in order to be later broadcasted to a Witnet node (e.g. by using the method [send_transaction](#send_transaction)).

 Request with parameters:

-- `time_lock`: *Integer*, indicates the epoch from which the data request could run before, before this epoch the request is ignored.
+- `time_lock`: *number*, indicates the epoch from which the data request could run before, before this epoch the request is ignored.
 - `session_id`: *String*, session ID assigned when unlocking the wallet.
 See [unlock_wallet](#unlock_wallet).
 - `wallet_id`: *String*, ID associated to the wallet.
 See [get_wallet_infos](#get-wallet-infos).
 - `address`: *String*, the recipient address.